vh94/microtubule/README.md

 # ABM microtubule dynamics

-This repository contains Julia skripts to model and analyze the dynamical instabilty of Microtubules.
+This repository contains Julia skripts to model and test the dynamical instabilty of PROTOFILAMENTS of Microtubules in silicio.

-The model is an ABM with a two dimensional periodic gridspace .
+The model is an Agent Based Model with a two dimensional periodic gridspace .

 ### Agents